What is AML & CFT?

 In a survey conducted with 230+ risk and compliance professionals, it was found that 59% professionals said transaction monitoring and case management software was essential for any successful risk and compliance program and 84% of professionals said that identifying new fraud schemes and updating their tech stack accordingly was their biggest challenge.
 But, the Hyperverge solutions make it all easier.

-HyperVerge helps organizations combat money laundering and identity fraud by providing a solution that cross-verifies user information against a central database and global PEP/Sanctions list.
+HyperVerge helps organizations combat money laundering and identity fraud by providing identity verification software that cross-verifies user information against a central database and global PEP/sanctions list.
 The technology can detect and flag potential frauds across multiple databases, providing a powerful tool in the fight against money laundering and terrorist financing.

 In the context of Combating the Financing of Terrorism (CFT), HyperVerge’s face deduplication search and cross-verification of user information against global PEP/Sanctions lists can help to identify individuals and organizations that are known or suspected to be involved in financing terrorism.
 By detecting these entities early on, organizations can take proactive measures to prevent the flow of funds to terrorist groups and disrupt their financial networks.